Deep Learning in Asset Pricing

 Fourth, macroeconomic states matter.
 Macroeconomic time series data have a low dimensional ``factor'' structure, which can be captured by four hidden state processes.
 The SDF structure depends on these economic states that are closely related to business cycles and times of economic crises.
-In order to find these states we need to take into account the whole time series dynamics of all macroeconomic variables.
+In order to find these states we need to take into account the full time series dynamics of all macroeconomic variables.
 The conventional approach to deal with non-stationary macroeconomic time series is to use differenced data that capture changes in the time series.
-However, using only the changes as an input loses all dynamic information and renders the macroeconomic time series essentially useless.
-Even worse, including conventionally standardized macroeconomic variables as predictors leads to worse performance than leaving them out overall, because they have lost most of their informational content and make it harder to separate the signal from the noise.
+However, using only the last change as an input loses all dynamic information and renders the macroeconomic time series essentially useless.
+Even worse, prediction based on only the last change in a large panel of macroeconomic variables leads to worse performance than leaving them out overall, because they have lost most of their informational content and thus making it harder to separate the signal from the noise.

-Fifth, estimating a pricing model on individual stocks leads to a superior pricing model on portfolios.
-Our model can almost perfectly explain expected returns on standard test assets, e.g. size and book-to-market single- or double-sorted portfolios.
-In fact, our model has an excellent pricing performance on all 46 anomaly sorted decile portfolios with a cross-sectional $R^2$ higher than 90\% on each of them, outperforming all other benchmark models.
+Fifth, our conceptional framework is complementary to multi-factor models.
+Multi-factor models are based on the assumption that the SDF is spanned by the those factors.
+We provide a unified framework to construct the SDF in a conditional multi-factor model, which in general does not coincide with the unconditional mean-variance efficient combination of the factors.
+We combine the general conditional multi-factor model of \cite{kelly2018} with our model.
+We show that using the additional economic structure of spanning the SDF with IPCA factors and combining it with our SDF framework can lead to an even better asset pricing model.